thestalkers/policies/com/github/docs/en-site-policy-github-terms-github-corporate-terms-of-service.md

 ### [1.
 GitHub's Rights to Content](#1-githubs-rights-to-content) ###

 The look and feel of the Service is copyright © GitHub, Inc. All rights reserved.
-Customer may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from GitHub.
+Customer may not duplicate, copy, or reuse any portion of the HTML/CSS, JavaScript, or visual design elements or concepts without express written permission from GitHub.

 ### [2.
 GitHub Trademarks and Logos](#2-github-trademarks-and-logos) ###